WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 # Basic Data Types

-C# is a *pure* object-oriented language.
-That is to say that is all data types, for example int string char long, are considered *objects*.
-We will introduce *objects* later in the course.
-For now, recognize that data types are declared in lowercase.
+There are two kinds of types in C#: value types and reference types.
+Variables of value types directly contain their data whereas variables of reference types store references to their data, the latter being known as objects.
+We will talk more about obects later in the course.
 ## Booleans

 A `boolean` variable holds either the value `true` or `false`, which is represented by a '1' for 'true' and '0' for 'false'.